shoob6639/shoob_i2c/README.md

-Extremely basic I2C Implementation in software i'm working on, meant for ATTINY13A but will be compatible with most 8-bit AVRs
+Extremely basic I2C Implementation in software i'm working on meant for ATTINY13A but will be compatible with most 8-bit AVRs.

+Doesn't work yet!